 The morning bell rang at 4 am, and we had to be in the main meditation hall to start the practice at 4:30 am.
 It took me 2 days to adjust to this timing.
 We were given instructions to follow on a daily basis.

 For the first day, we were asked just to concentrate on the breath.
 And just the opposite of what I had thought, it was super tough!

 My mind wandered in all directions.
-I visited earth, mars, space, met all the aliens, danced to Bollywood numbers in those little two hours!
+I visited Earth, mars, and space, met all the aliens, and danced to Bollywood numbers in those little two hours!

 Did I have any magical experiences during my Vipassana retreat?

 Before I decided to book my Vipassana, I had read many blogs on it, and people talked about how they healed from backache, and migraine in just 10 days.

 While I did not expect my health issue to get resolved in just 10 days, I did expect ‘something’, a little magic maybe.
 And that happened on the third day!